janotvilaro/Automated-Awning/README.md

 # Automated-Awning

-The main goal of this project was to study, design and build and auntomated awnning

 The main goal of this project was to study, design and build a motorised awning that is able to respond to some meteorological stimuli automatically, thus anticipating temperature rises in the appartment and preventing the deterioration of furniture and paintings caused by sunlight.
 The automation of the awning also guarantees